 \subsection{Comparison between Quotient and Persistent Homology}

 Persistent homology is an essential tool for computing homology groups of data from different domains of science (\cite{carlsson2009topology, wasserman2018topological}), including machine learning (\cite{papamarkou2024position}).
-For better or worse, it is not a purely topological method as it also tracks geometric features of the underlying point cloud (\cite{bubenik2020persistent, turkes2022effectiveness}).
+It is not a purely topological method as it also tracks geometric features of the underlying point cloud (\cite{bubenik2020persistent, turkes2022effectiveness}).
 Plus, it is highly sensitive to the sampling density and the chosen metric.
-While sometimes there are ways to overcome these problems, it is likely that geometric properties are sneaking into our discussion of topology.
+While sometimes there are ways to overcome these problems, it is likely that geometric properties are distorting the study of representational topology.

 To show the effectiveness of our method, we generated datasets of highly non-linear curves by the equation $f(\theta) = [\cos(a\theta)\cos(b\theta), \cos(a\theta)\sin(b\theta)]^T$.
 The parameters $a, b$ were randomly sampled from a uniform distribution on the interval $[-1,1]$.
 We sampled 500 equally spaced points $\theta \in [-\pi,\pi]$.
-Afterwards, we used a MSE loss to optimize a neural network with three layers, each with a width of 50 neurons, to predict these functions given the input points $(\theta,0)$.
+Afterwards, we used an MSE loss to optimize a neural network with three layers, each with a width of 50 neurons, to predict these functions given the input points $(\theta,0)$.
 The parameters for all simulations are described in detail in Appendix \ref{Sim details}.
 Following training we compute the first homology groups $H_1$ of the output of the final network layer.
 We do this in two ways: standard persistent homology with the Euclidean metric and quotient homology using the metric as described in Appendix \ref{Relative Homology on Data}.